 Reserve: 1.
 A service providing special, often short-term, access to course-related materials (book or article readings, lecture notes, sample tests) or to other materials (CD-ROMs, audio-visual materials, current newspapers or magazines).
-2. Also the physical location—often a service desk or room—within a library where materials on reserve are kept.
+2. Also, the physical location—often a service desk or room—within a library where materials on reserve are kept.
 Materials can also be made available electronically.
-See also Course reserve, Electronic reserve.
+See also Course reserve and Electronic reserve.

 Scholarly Journal: See Peer-reviewed journal.

 Search statement/Search Query: Words entered into the search box of a database or search engine when looking for information.
 Words relating to an information source's author, editor, title, subject heading or keyword serve as search terms.
 Search terms can be combined by using Boolean operators and can also be used with limits/limiters.